-- 7.2.1 The NPPF states that local authorities should plan positively for the creation, protection and enhancement of biodiversity in accordance with the hierarchy of international, national and locally designated sites. - 7.2.2 Aligned Core Strategy Policy 17 sets out the broad approach to protecting designated and non-designated sites for nature conservation and Policy LPD18 provides additional detail for considering development proposals that could potentially affect biodiversity including the designated sites for nature conservation which are identified on the Policies Map. - 7.2.3 Aligned Core Strategy Policy 17 (1) covers the need to protect and enhance existing areas of biodiversity interest, including the areas and networks of habitats and species listed in the UK and Nottinghamshire Biodiversity Action Plan and further detailed policy on protecting and enhancing biodiversity is not required.
+- 7.2.1 The NPPF states that local authorities should plan positively for the creation, protection and enhancement of biodiversity in accordance with the hierarchy of international, national and locally designated sites. - 7.2.2 Aligned Core Strategy Policy 17 sets out the broad approach to protecting designated and non-designated sites for nature conservation and Policy LPD18 provides additional detail for considering development proposals that could potentially affect biodiversity including the designated sites for nature conservation which are identified on the Policies Map. - 7.2.3 Aligned Core Strategy Policy 17 (1) covers the need to protect and enhance existing areas of biodiversity interest, including the areas and networks of habitats and species listed in the Ukunder section 41 of the Natural Environment and Rural Communities Act and in the Nottinghamshire Local Biodiversity Action Plan and further detailed policy on protecting and enhancing biodiversity is not required.
 Development proposals will be expected to protect and promote biodiversity deliver multi-functional benefits and contribute to Gedling Borough's biodiversity, both as part of on site development proposals or off site provision.